quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 abandoned upon error).

-Implementations that log per-path information in a QUICMigrationStateUpdated, SHOULD also emit QUICPathAssigned events, to serve as a ground-truth source of information.
+Implementations that log per-path information in a QUICMigrationStateUpdated, SHOULD also emit QUICTupleAssigned events, to serve as a ground-truth source of information.

 Definition: